walter-weinmann/py-mathx-lab/README.md

 # py-mathx-lab

-Reproducible mathematical experiments in Python — with a focus on **analysis** and **number theory**.
+A gallery of numerical experiments: conjectures, counterexamples, and code.

-This repo is a curated **gallery**: each experiment is runnable in one command and produces a short report + figures.
+This repo is a curated **gallery**: each experiment is runnable in one command and produces a short report and figures.

 ## Quickstart